flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 `GlobalMaterialLocalizations.delegate` is a `LocalizationsDelegate` that produces an instance of `GlobalMaterialLocalizations`.

-As of April 2019, the global localization classes support [77 languages][].
+As of February 2020, the global localization classes support [77 languages][].

 <a name="defining-class"></a>